purnelldj/gnssir_rt/README.md

 # gnssir_rt
-This software is to go with "Real-time water levels using GNSS-IR: a potential tool for flood monitoring" by Purnell et al. (under review for AGU GRL)
+This software is to go with "Real-time water levels using GNSS-IR: a potential tool for flood monitoring" by Purnell et al. (Geophysical Research Letters)
 All code written by David Purnell except for gnssr/make_gpt.py (written by Kristine Larson)

 ## Dependencies